pulsejet/android-java-to-.NET-socket/README.md

-# android-java-to-cs-socket
+# android-java-to-dotNET-socket

-Simple client in Java that transfers a single file over a wireless network to an IP:Port running over a simple socket to the server which uses C#.
+Simple client in Java that transfers a single file over a wireless network to an IP:Port running over a simple socket to the server which uses C# or VisualBasic.NET.
 The client currently clicks a photo using the camera intent.

 ## Notes: